 This wasn’t the only study to generate this result.
 Empower Retirement recently examined its own base of retirement savers and found that engaged savers, defined as those who had recently interacted with the company’s advisors, customer care center, website, or app customer care center, show significantly higher savings rates (9.2% vs. 5.7%) and feel more comfortable making investment decisions (54% vs. 20%).

 How retirement savers can be encouraged to engage more

 With workers stepping in and out of independent gig work and moving through different employers’ 401(k) plans, engagement starts with workers taking ownership of their own retirement savings.
 That’s why IRA rollovers are so important in today’s system.

-As savers take control of their retirement savings and become more knowledgeable, other features come into sharper focus, including the importance of having sufficient investment choices to properly diversify and to maximize investment opportunities.
-This includes alternative assets in addition to a wide array of ETFs, mutual funds, and individual stocks and bonds.
+As savers take control of their retirement savings and become more engaged and proactive, other savings features come into sharper focus, including the importance of having sufficient investment choices to properly diversify and to maximize investment opportunities—such as access to an array of ETFs, mutual funds, alternative assets, and individual stocks and bonds.

-This is why educational support and providing access to an array of investment options are at the core of Millennium Trust’s rollover IRA business.
-We are committed to giving investors the tools they need to manage their money from the moment they join the workforce to their peak earnings years and through a long and fulfilling retirement.
+This is why providing access to resources, a variety of savings accounts — from Health Savings Accounts (HSA) and Flexible Savings Accounts (FSA) to emergency savings accounts — and an array of investment options is important to us.
+We are committed to providing investors the services, products, and tools they need to manage their money from the moment they join the workforce to their peak earnings years and through a long and fulfilling retirement.